In my opinion, one of the most underrated ways of improving rankings is by pruning your content.

 - Page score: this is calculated based on how optimized the page is.
 It looks at things like current sessions, links, time for the page to load, page title length, how many keywords it ranks for, etc, etc. The lower the score, the lower the page performs and the less optimized it is.

-- Suggested action: these actions are automatically generated based on the inputs here…
+- Suggested action: these SEO best practices are automatically generated based on the inputs here…

 And the actions are decided based on this (you might see a 4xx error here):